 While shopping around, you may find cushions that are either all foam or all down, both of which you should avoid.
 The all foam cushions are a low-cost option that aren’t very thick or comfortable and the all down cushions will be flatter than a pancake before you know it.
 To learn more about how cushion fill affects comfort, read our blog post on that topic here.

 When looking at cushion options, it’s even better if the materials are made from eco-friendly products.
 Our upholstered furniture, which is made by Lee Industries, uses a soy-based foam as well as polyester fibers made from recycled plastic drink bottles.
-At The Stated Home, we offer both foam and spring cores that can be wrapped in either fiber or down.
+At The Stated Home, we offer both foam wrapped in fiber and spring cores wrapped in either down or fiber.